 Michael took silk in 2017 and practises nationally in all kinds of complex commercial disputes.
 He has a particularly prominent reputation in the areas of competition, class actions, corporate law and financial services.
-He is ranked by Legal 500 as a leading silk at the Australian Bar for commercial disputes and competition law, by Best Lawyers for litigation and competition law, and by Doyle’s Guide for competition law.
+He is ranked by Legal 500 as a leading silk at the Australian Bar for commercial disputes and competition law, by Best Lawyers® for litigation, public, regulatory and competition law, and by Doyle’s Guide for competition law.

 In 2018, he was one of the Senior Counsel assisting the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry.
 With a strong track record of getting across material in a short space of time, ability to grasp legal complexities and approachable demeanour, Michael is a QC of choice for appearing before or assisting commissions of inquiry and public reviews.